-The Type II Tree Conservation Plan, TCPII/028/09 shall be subject to the following conditions:
+The Environmental Planning Section recommends approval of Type II Tree Conservation Plan, TCPII/028/09 subject to the following condition:

-Prior to certification of the DSP, the TCPII shall be revised to:
+Recommended Condition: Prior to certification of the DSP, the TCPII shall be revised to:

-- (1) Remove all notes and details from sheet 5 of 6 referencing on-site planting - (2) Revise the Type II Tree Conservation Plan Notes 2 and 5 on sheet 5 of 6 to refer to the "county inspector" instead of Department of Environmental Resources (DER). - (3) Relocate the structures as needed. - (4) Revise the worksheet as needed. - (5) Have the revised plan signed and dated by the qualified professional who prepared the plan. - c.
+- a.
+Remove all notes and details from sheet 5 of 6 referencing on-site planting - b.
+Revise the Type II Tree Conservation Plan Notes 2 and 5 on sheet 5 of 6 to refer to the "county inspector" instead of Department of Environmental Resources (DER). - c.
+Relocate the structures as needed. - d.
+Revise the worksheet as needed. - e.
+Have the revised plan signed and dated by the qualified professional who prepared the plan. - 3.
 According to the Prince George's County Soil Survey the principal soils on this site are in the Aura, Bibb, Howell and Sassafras series.
 Aura soils are highly erodible.
 Bibb soils are associated with floodplains.
 Howell soils are may have slow permeability and wetland inclusions.
 This information is provided for the applicant's benefit.
 No further action is needed as it relates to this detailed site plan review.
-A soils report in conformance with County Council Bill CB-94-2004 will be required during the permit process review. - d.
+A soils report in conformance with County Council Bill CB-94-2004 will be required during the permit process review. - 4.
 A Stormwater Management Concept Plan CSD 42317-2004-00, was approved by the Department of Public Works and Transportation (DPW&T) on January 18, 2007.
 The storm drain system on the TCPII is consistent with this approval.